logo

 Any Questions?

-All tuition and miscellanous UCCI fees are due and payable prior to registration, unless the student arranges a payment plan through the online portal.
-Payments may be made at the One-Stop Centre, Monday–Thursday 8:30 a.m. to 5 p.m. and Fridays 8:30 a.m. to 4:30 p.m.
-Cashier’s/manager's cheques should be made payable to the University College of the Cayman Islands and payment should be addressed to the UCCI accounts department.
-Students making payment through Cayman National Bank’s online vendor payment option should ensure that their student ID numbers are provided in the payment details.
+All tuition and miscellaneous UCCI fees are due and payable prior to registration, unless the student arranges a payment plan through the online portal.
+Payments may be made at the One-Stop Centre, Monday–Friday, 8:30 a.m. to 2:30 p.m.
+Cashier’s/manager's cheques should be made payable to the University College of the Cayman Islands, and payment should be addressed to the UCCI Finance Department.

 Any Questions?